Jlevbury/prework-study-guide/README.md

 # prework-study-guide
-a study guy for course pre-work
+a study guide for course pre-work